High Blood Pressure During Aging and a Diet That May Help

 What Is Hypertension?

-Hypertension, or high blood pressure, is a dangerous condition that becomes more common as people age.
+Hypertension, or high blood pressure, is a potentially dangerous condition that becomes more common as people age.
 Blood pressure is the force of the blood pressing against the walls of the arteries as it travels away from the heart.
 The pressure is created by the heartbeat and normally rises during activity and then falls when we rest and relax.
 The term "hypertension" means that high blood pressure is continually high, even when we are calm and inactive.

-Hypertension is sometimes referred to as a silent killer, since although it may have no obvious symptoms it increases the risk of several potentially dangerous or deadly diseases.
+Hypertension is sometimes referred to as a silent killer, since although it may have no obvious symptoms it increases the risk of several potentially dangerous diseases.
 These include heart attacks (also called myocardial infarction), heart failure, strokes, peripheral artery disease, kidney disease, and eye problems.

 The information in this article is intended for general interest.
 Someone with hypertension should seek advice from their doctor.